semagnum/shot-matcher-2-79/README.md

 # Add to Compositor
 Adds a color balance node to your compositor, applying the black and white values you just calculated or picked!

-Note: the midtone color isn't applied to the color balance node.
+Note: the midtone color isn't directly correlated to the power setting of the color balance node, so it's not applied.
+However, you can tweak the power color to your liking to match the contrast.